Content & Social Media

 • Cookie consent: Implement correct cookie banners

-• Data minimization: Collect only necessary data
+• Data minimisation: Collect only necessary data

 • Right to be forgotten: Allow customers to delete their data